This post contains affiliate links. When you purchase through our links, we may earn a commission.

 close up of Rosemary and Thyme Roast Chicken and Potatoes

 As much as I love all types of food from every corner of the world the ultimate comfort food for me will always be Roast Chicken and Potatoes.
-This taste of childhood and the aroma that comes from the kitchen when mom is making a special dinner is something that cannot be easily replaced.
+This taste of childhood and the aroma that comes from the kitchen when mom is making a special dinner is something that cannot easily be replaced.

 Fortunately, cooking a simple roast chicken is much easier and quicker than is assumed.
 It doesn’t have to be reserved for special occasions.